 But if you have a sliding closet door, or just don’t have the space for the standard 24-pocket organizer, Lowenheim recommends a slim vertical organizer that ties over the closet rod, like this Target find (pictured above).

-“You can fit a pair of shoes in each slot, and there’s 10 slots.
+“You can fit a pair of shoes in each slot, and there are 10 slots.
 You can get two [organizers] and those should see you through your day-to-day shoes,” she says.
 “If you’re considering more than 20 pairs of shoes each day, you have too many shoes.”

 9. DIY sandal holders using wire hangers.